How to Write a Cover Letter That Actually Gets Read

 What a Bad Opening Looks Like

 You know the type.
 "I am writing to express my interest in the Software Engineer position at Acme Corp."
-That sentence tells the reader nothing they don't already know.
-They posted the job.
-You applied for it.
-Of course you're interested.
+That sentence tells the reader absolutely nothing they don't already know: they posted the job, you applied for it, of course you're interested.
+It's like knocking on someone's door and announcing that you knocked.

 How to Write the First Sentence

-A good first sentence does one of two things: it names a specific result you've achieved, or it shows you understand something specific about the company.
-Both of these signal that you're not sending a mass-apply letter.
+A good first sentence does one of two things: it names a specific result you've achieved, or it shows you genuinely understand something about the company.
+Both signal that you're not mass-applying, and that signal matters more than most people realize.

 Here's a real example of a weak opener vs. a strong one for the same candidate: